anitangeri/alx-system_engineering-devops/0x00-shell_basics/README.md

-Showing content of files with commas
+correction for listing content of directories